Deployment

 Scouting

-Zenoh applications in client mode run multicast scouting to discover Zenoh routers and connect them.
-In addition, the endpoints of one or several routers can be configured in the connect section.
+Zenoh applications in client mode run multicast scouting to discover Zenoh nodes and connect to them.
+In addition, the endpoints of one or several nodes can be configured in the connect section.

 Configuration